xwiki-contrib/android-authenticator/CONTRIBUTING.md

 This will pull down and merge all of the changes that have been made in the original XWiki repository.

-Now push them back to your github repository.

-* `$ git push origin master`
+Now push them back to your github repository: `$ git push origin master`